GoogleChrome/web.dev/src/site/content/en/blog/nfc/index.md

 {% endAside %}

 Local type records are unique only within the local context of the containing NDEF record.
-They are used when the meaning of the types doesn't matter outside of the local context of the containing record and when storage usage is a hard constraint.
+Use them when the meaning of the types doesn't matter outside of the local context of the containing record and when storage usage is a hard constraint.
 Local type record names always start with `:` in Web NFC (e.g.
 `:t`, `:s`, `:act`).
 This is to differentiate a text record from a local type